deliveroo/deliveroo.engineering/services.md

 - Events
 - Arch diagram

-all part of the README besides the usuel sections (getting started, installing, running, debugging, contributing)
+all part of the README besides the usual sections (getting started, installing, running, debugging, contributing)

 example of the search service